tsgates/arch-wiki-markdown/wiki/Fbsplash.md

 > Kernel Command Line

-You now need to set something like quiet loglevel=3 logo.nologo vga=790 console=tty1 splash=silent,fadein,fadeout,theme:arch-banner-icons
+You now need to set something like quiet loglevel=3 logo.nologo gfxpayload=keep console=tty1 splash=silent,fadein,fadeout,theme:arch-banner-icons
-as you kernel command line parameters in your bootloader.
+as your kernel command line parameters in your bootloader.
 See Kernel parameters for more info.

 The parameter loglevel=3 prevents kernel messages from garbling the